ycoya/laravel-telnet-brute-force/README.md

 # Laravel Telnet Brute Force

-Recoverying password from telnet service by using brute force.
+Recovering password from telnet service by using brute force.

 This was made to meet my own needs, it is not expected